Professor Claire Vallance

 Research interests

 Claire’s research group focuses on two areas, which span both fundamental and applied aspects of experimental physical chemistry.
 The first employs state-of-the-art ultrafast imaging methods to study light-induced and electron-induced reactions, which are important in fields such as atmospheric chemistry, astrochemistry, and photobiology.
 The second applies mass spectrometry and spectral imaging, coupled with machine learning, to a number of problems in clinical medicine.
-Further details of Claire’s research can be found at http://vallance.chem.ox.ac.uk.
+Further details of Claire’s research can be found at http://vallance.web.ox.ac.uk.
+She is also co-founder of the spin-out Mode Labs (www.modelabs.tech), which is developing remotely deployable environmental sensors based on optical microcavity technology.

 -